markreynoso/http-server/README.md

     - Adds a byte string to return messages with the response code.
     - Receives only GET requests via HTTP/1.1.
 Requests must come with a valid header.
 Improper request will raise error.
     - Returns files or lists directory contents when requested.
 Raises exception if file does not exist or user attempts to traverse beyond root.
+    - Concurrency.py will accept concurrent requests to server and send approprate response.

 ## client.py
     - Establishes a connection with server.py and sends a message over and waits for it to come back.